Chisom Afoka

-Chisom Kenneth Afoka (born 23 September 2003) is a professional footballer who plays as an attacking midfielder or left winger, most recently for Premier League club Aston Villa.
+Chisom Kenneth Afoka (born 23 September 2003) is a professional footballer who plays as an attacking midfielder or left winger, for Stourbridge.
 Afoka is a product of the West Bromwich Albion and Aston Villa academies.
+He previously played for Bradford City on loan in the 2023-24 season.

 Club career

 Afoka joined Aston Villa from the West Bromwich Albion academy in July 2020.
 He started in the Under-18 team, before being promoted to the Under-21 team in the 2022/23 season, scoring 5 goals in 17 games.

 On 1 September 2023, Afoka signed for League Two club Bradford City on a season-long loan.
 On 9 September, Afoka made his professional debut as a substitute in a 1–1 draw against Grimsby Town.
 On 3 January 2024, Afoka returned to Aston Villa after making only 5 appearances in the first half of the season, none since manager Graham Alexander had taken over.

 On 5 June 2024, it was announced that Afoka would be released by Aston Villa upon expiry of his contract on 30 June.

 In September 2024, Afoka had a trial with Hull City.
+Afoka signed for Stourbridge in late 2025 and scored on his Southern League Premier Division Central debut in January 2026.

 Personal life

 Born in England, Afoka is of Nigerian descent.
+He attended St Edmund Campion Catholic School in Erdington, Birmingham.